nadarei/nkss-rails/README.md

 This gives you the following things that you should customize:

-#### `config/styleguides.yml`
+* __config/styleguides.yml__
 A list of sections in your styleguide.
 Your
 mission: edit this file to add your own sections.

-#### `app/views/styleguides/`
+* __app/views/styleguides/__
 Your styleguides live here.
 Your mission: edit the first styleguide (*1.html.haml*) and later, add your own.

-#### `app/views/layouts/styleguide.html.haml`
+* __app/views/layouts/styleguide.html.haml__
 The layout for your styleguide.
 Your mission: make sure that this loads the right styles and scripts that your application uses.

-#### `app/assets/stylesheets/styleguide-extras.css`
+* __app/assets/stylesheets/styleguide-extras.css__ (optional)
 Place any extra CSS definitions in here.

-#### `app/assets/stylesheets/example-for-styleguides.css`
+* __app/assets/stylesheets/example-for-styleguides.css__ (optional)
 An example of a documented KSS block.
 Study it, then delete it.

 ### Viewing your sheets